Michael A. SullivanPartner

-Michael A. Sullivan is a former federal prosecutor who has more than twenty-five years of experience in sophisticated civil and criminal litigation.
+Michael A. Sullivan is a former federal prosecutor who has more than thirty years of experience in sophisticated civil and criminal litigation.
+He represents whistleblowers in qui tam litigation under the False Claims Act, in the SEC Whistleblower and CFTC Whistleblower Programs, and in the IRS Whistleblower Program.

-Mr. Sullivan is a graduate of the University of North Carolina and Vanderbilt Law School, where he was Senior Articles Editor of the Vanderbilt Law Review.
+Mr. Sullivan is a 1984 graduate of Vanderbilt Law School, where he was Senior Articles Editor of the Vanderbilt Law Review and was selected to Order of the Coif.
 He clerked for U.S. District Judge Marvin H. Shoob in Atlanta from 1984-86.
+He earned his undergraduate degree at the University of North Carolina.